rukmanigopalan/adlsgen1togen2migrationsamples/README.md

  2. **Set up the Configuration file to connect to azure data factory** :

-* **Important Prerequisite** : Make an entry of Gen2 connection string with below highlighted name in key vault.
+* **Important Prerequisite** : Make an entry of Gen2 connection string in the key vault as shown below :

 ![image](https://user-images.githubusercontent.com/62353482/78953831-f1dda180-7a8e-11ea-82e9-07aa66fd2856.png)